Baylor vs. Michigan State College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Baylor Performance Insights

-- The 40 rebounds per game Baylor averages rank 53rd in the nation, and are 10.7 more than the 29.3 its opponents grab per outing.
+- Baylor comes out on top in the rebound battle by an average of 10.7 boards.
+It is recording 40 rebounds per game (53rd in college basketball) compared to its opponents' 29.3 per contest.

-- Baylor makes 9.1 three-pointers per game (62nd in college basketball), 3.1 more than its opponents (6).
-It is shooting 43.2% from deep (second-best in college basketball) while allowing opponents to shoot 28.7%.
+- Baylor knocks down 9.1 three-pointers per game (62nd in college basketball) at a 43.2% rate (second-best in college basketball), compared to the 6 per game its opponents make at a 28.7% rate.

 - The Bears rank third in college basketball by averaging 112.7 points per 100 possessions on offense, and defensively are 48th in college basketball, allowing 83.6 points per 100 possessions.